 Acquisition of minority interests in subsidiaries holding forestry assets.
 On October 27, 2005, we announced an investment of up to US\$59.2 million in cash for the purchase of minority interests in our subsidiaries Forestal Tornagaleones S.A. and Forestal Argentina S.A.
 These subsidiaries hold forestry assets in Chile and Argentina.
 Before the acquisition, we owned 60.45% of the outstanding equity securities of Forestal Tornagaleones, and Forestal Tornagaleones owned 50.1% of the outstanding equity securities of Forestal Argentina S.A.
-On October 26, 2005, we entered into an agreement with the holder of a significant minority interest in each of these companies to acquire that holder's 34.5% interest in the common equity securities of Forestal Tornagaleones for approximately US\$29.9 million in cash and its 29.2% interest in the common equity securities of Forestal Argentina for approximately US\$14.5 million in cash.
-The closing of the US\$29.9 million portion of that agreement occurred on November 15, 2005.
-We also made an offer to the remaining minority shareholder of Forestal Tornagaleones to purchase its interest at the same price per share of common equity that was paid to the significant minority shareholder.
+On October 26, 2005, we entered into an agreement with the holder of a significant minority interest in each of these companies to acquire that holder's 34.5% interest in the common equity securities of Forestal Tornagaleones for approximately US\$29.9 million in cash and its 29.2% interest in the common equity securities of Forestal Tornagaleones for approximately US\$29.9 million portion of that agreement occurred on November 15, 2005.
+We also made an offer to the remaining minority shareholder.
 That offer expired without being accepted.
 Under the Forestal Argentina shareholders' agreement, the minority shareholders have a right to purchase the interest of the significant minority shareholder.
+That offer expired without being accepted.
+Under the Forestal Argentina shareholders' agreement, the minority shareholder.
+The significant minority shareholder and a right to sell their interests together with the interest of the significant minority shareholder.
 The significant minority shareholder has notified the remaining minority shareholders of the purchase agreement with us, and requested that the other minority shareholders give notice regarding whether or not they intend to exercise their purchase or sale rights under the shareholders' agreement.
-Our obligation to purchase the significant minority shareholders' interest in Forestal Argentina is not contingent on the exercise of the sale rights under the shareholders' agreement.
+Our obligation to purchase the significant minority shareholder's interest in Forestal Argentina is not contingent on the exercise of the sale rights under the shareholders' agreement.
 If all minority shareholders sell to us their interests, the total purchase price for all outstanding minority interests in the common equity securities of Forestal Argentina will be approximately US\$24.8 million.
 The closing of the purchase of the significant minority interest in Forestal Argentina is subject to obtaining an unqualified approval of the transaction by the Comisión de Defensa de Libre Competencia of Argentina, which could take up to three months.

 New medium-term credit facility.
 In the fourth quarter of 2005, we are seeking to enter into a syndicated, six-year, term loan for an amount between US\$100 million and US\$150 million with Rabobank International, as administrative agent.
 It is our intention that Masisa Overseas Ltd. will be the borrower and that Masisa S.A., Masisa Argentina S.A. and Masisa do Brasil Ltda. will guarantee the term loan.
 Borrowing under the term loan will bear interest at LIBOR plus a margin of between 0.35% and 0.65% per year depending on our long-term foreign currency rating.
 Principal under the loan is due and payable in six semiannual installments starting 42 months after the closing date of the credit facility, with 20% due in the first year of repayment, 30% due in the second year of repayment and the remaining 50% due in the final year of repayment.
-Borrowings under the term loan will be used to refinance a portion of our existing shortand medium-term indebtedness.
+Borrowings under the term loan will be used to refinance a portion of our existing short-and medium-term indebtedness.